-Game Development and Design Degree
+Game Development Degree

 Whether you want to contribute to blockbuster AAA titles, study virtual reality, or use gaming to help with medical therapies, Purdue University’s game development and design major has a place for you.
 Purdue has been a leader in preparing students for careers in the games and animation industries.
 Alumni have worked for EA Games, Riot Games, and more.